School of Planning and Architecture, New Delhi: Governance

 Each department of studies has a Departmental Research Committee and Head of the Department of Studies is its chairperson.
-Academic policy is decentralized to the extent that each department of studies has an Advisory Committee, which makes proposals on department related academic matters.
+Academic policy is decentralised to the extent that each department of studies has an Advisory Committee, which makes proposals on department related academic matters.
 Chairperson of the Board of Studies is Head of the Department.

 Departments

-The various Departments in the School are as follows :
+The various Departments in the School are as follows: